Bromley, Stefan T.

 With the constant technological drive for device miniaturisation, materials are increasingly being used at scales of only a few 100s or 1000s of atoms (i.e. the nanoscale).
-Such nanomaterials often display novel size-dependent properties compared to materials at everyday length scales.
-Using powerful supercomputers and both atomistic and quantum modelling methods, we aim to provide a detailed predictive understanding of the structural, electronic and chemical properties of nanomaterials.
-Our focus is on how nanomaterials evolve with increasing size, and designing new materials from nanoscale building blocks.
-Our research follows three main themes: (i) nanoclusters and nanostructured materials for energy applications (e.g TiO2, ZnO), (ii) nucleation and properties of astronomically important nanomaterials (e.g. TiC, silicates), (iii) design of nanostructured materials using organic molecular building blocks for electronics/spintronics.
+Such nanomaterials display novel size-dependent properties compared to materials at everyday length scales.
+Employing classical atomistic and quantum chemical modelling methods implemented on powerful supercomputers, we aim to provide a detailed predictive understanding of the structural, electronic and chemical properties of nanomaterials.
+We focus on how nanomaterials evolve with size, and designing new materials from nanoscale building blocks.
+Our research follows three main themes: (i) inorganic nanoclusters and nanostructured materials for energy applications (e.g TiO2, ZnO, CeO2), (ii) nucleation and properties of astronomically important nanomaterials (e.g. TiC, silicates), and (iii) design and understanding of low-dimensional materials for electronics/spintronics using organic molecular building blocks .